Trail Conditions Updates

 Berry Creek Trail

-• Clear and slippy in spots
+• Clear with some frosty slippy spots

 Fireline Trail